 - Inability falling asleep at normal bedtime

-- Difficulty waking up a normal time
+- Difficulty waking up at a normal time

 - Excessive sleepiness during the day